elenanesi/the_fairy_codemother/README.md

-# demo_dataset
+# demo_dataset (web data playground)
-automation to create a GA4 demo data set
+automation to create a realistic GA4 demo data set

 # INTRO

-The script has 2 arguments: headless mode and number of sessions.
+The script has 2 arguments: headless mode and number of sessions.\n

 Eg: if the script is called as:
 	python simulate_users.py 0 4
 it is going to simulate 4 sessions, without headless mode.